hucan7/hbird_opensource/README.md

 About
 -----------

-This repository hosts the project for open-source Hummingbird E203 RISC-V processor Core and SoC.
+This repository hosts the project for open-source Hummingbirdv2 E203 RISC-V processor Core and SoC.

-This's an upgraded version of the project maintained in SI-RISCV/e200_opensource(https://github.com/SI-RISCV/e200_opensource), so we call it Hummingbirdv2 SoC, itsarchitecture is shown in the figure below.
+This's an upgraded version of the project Hummingbird E203 maintained in SI-RISCV/e200_opensource(https://github.com/SI-RISCV/e200_opensource), so we call it Hummingbirdv2 E203, and its architecture is shown in the figure below.
 ![hbirdv2](pics/hbirdv2_soc.JPG)

 In this new version, we have following updates.
 * Add NICE(Nuclei Instruction Co-unit Extension) for E203 core, so user could create customized HW co-units with E203 core easily.
-* Integrate the APB interface peripherals(GPIO, I2C, UART, SPI, PWM) from PULP Platform(https://github.com/pulp-platform) into Hummingbirdv2 SoC, these peripherals are implementedin System Verilog language, so it's easy for user to understand.
+* Integrate the APB interface peripherals(GPIO, I2C, UART, SPI, PWM) from PULP Platform(https://github.com/pulp-platform) into Hummingbirdv2 SoC, these peripherals are implemented in System Verilog language, so it's easy for user to understand.
 * Add new development board(DDR200T) support for Hummingbirdv2 SoC.

 Welcome to visit https://www.riscv-mcu.com/community-community.html to participate in the discussion of the Hummingbird E203.